Club Modular Layout Tutorial

 dock properly at each end.
 The second module is then assured to be very closely in the right position.

 At this point all but one of the modules is in place, and it is again useful to check the flatness of the

 layout surface and adjust legs if necessary.

-Module G is attached as for B and C, by installing two legs and mating the interfacing side using the two
+Module G is attached in the same manner as were B and C, by installing two legs and mating the interfacing side using the two cabinet hangers.

 At this point the general assembly can be finished by installing the central backdrop board.
 The backdrop

 is in two parts.
 It slips between modules as shown by the red line here.

 Intermodular Track Joints